 What the court considers when making a decision

 The court will first take into account the income, earning capacity, property and financial resources of both parents of the child.
-Any privately paid parental leave that the birthing parent is entitled to receive may also be taken into account.
+Any privately paid parental leave that the birth parent is entitled to receive may also be taken into account.

 The court will also consider the commitments that each parent has to enable them to both support themselves and other dependent persons.